Paolo Sorrentino: 2013–present: Breakthrough and acclaim

-Sorrentino’s 2021 feature, The Hand of God, filmed in Naples, contains autobiographical elements.
+Sorrentino's 2021 feature, The Hand of God, filmed in Naples, contains autobiographical elements.
 In an article about the film, The Guardian called it a coming of age story that was Sorrentino's "most personal" film to date, representing a departure from the detached style of some of his earlier work.
 Sorrentino also called the film "a completely different movie" in terms of style and, regarding the autobiographical elements, acknowledged that "almost everything is true."
 The film, which reunited Sorrentino with Toni Servillo, was selected as the Italian entry for the Academy Award for Best International Feature Film at the 94th Academy Awards.
 The film was nominated but ultimately lost to the Ryusuke Hamaguchi film Drive My Car (2021).

 As announced in 2021, Sorrentino will next direct the biopic Sue starring and produced by Lawrence as well.
 The movie — to be written by Lauren Schuker Blum, Rebecca Angelo and John Logan — will chronicle the life of Hollywood agent Sue Mengers as Apple Studios backs the film.
 In a fierce bidding war for the film between Apple and Netflix, the package offers ranged from $80 million to $95 million for the budget.
 In 2023 it was reported Sorrentino was directing another "love letter to Naples", Parthenope, the cast to include Gary Oldman.

+He then directed La grazia (2025), a drama starring Toni Servillo, in which he plays a fictional Italian president nearing the end of his term.

 In 2025, Sorrentino confirmed to Entertainment Weekly that the Jennifer Lawrence projects Mob Girl and Sue would not be going forward.
 In August 2025, he will be honoured with the Honorary Heart of Sarajevo Award for "outstanding contribution to the art of cinema".
-A retrospective of his films will also be featured as part of the 31st Sarajevo Film Festival’s "Tribute To" program.
+A retrospective of his films will also be featured as part of the 31st Sarajevo Film Festival's "Tribute To" program.